-- 6.2.12.
-The Flood and Water Management Act 2010 designates local planning authorities are also the lead local flood authority for the area.
-The Council, as the Lead Local Flood Authority, is responsible for leading in managing local flood risks from surface water, groundwater and ordinary (smaller) watercourses. - 6.2.13.
+6.2.18.
 The London Plan Policy SI12 'Flood risk management' requires London boroughs to identify areas where particular and cumulative flood risk issues exist, and to develop actions and policy approaches aimed at reducing these risks.
 Boroughs should also employ natural flood management methods in development proposals due to their multiple benefits, including increasing flood storage, creating recreational areas, and habitat.

-- 6.2.14.
-Significant parts of the borough are located within areas that are at risk of various sources of flooding.
+- 6.2.19.
+Significant parts of the Borough are located within areas that are at risk of various sources of flooding.
 Lewisham is located in the Ravensbourne Catchment, and as a result much of the borough is at risk of fluvial flooding from the River Ravensbourne and its main tributaries, the Pool River and River Quaggy.
-North of Deptford Bridge, the Ravensbourne merges with the tidal Deptford Creek, which creates additional risk in the north of the borough for tidal flooding from both Deptford Creek and the River Thames. in the north of the borough, despite tidal defences along the River Thames being in place. - 6.2.15.
+North of Deptford Bridge, the Ravensbourne merges with the tidal Deptford Creek, which creates additional risk in the north of the borough for tidal flooding from both Deptford Creek and the River Thames. in the north of the borough, despite tidal defences along the River Thames being in place. - 6.2.20.
 Addressing the impact of surface water flooding will become of increasing importance as Lewisham's population grows.
-While historically surface water flooding was the result of saturated soil and insufficient drainage capacity, the accelerating impacts of climate change and the increase in non-permeable surfaces in a denser built environment will likely exacerbate the effects of surface water flooding in the borough. - 6.2.16.
-Groundwater flooding, which occurs when the water table reaches the surface, is not presently identified as an area of significant concern for Lewisham. - 6.2.17.
+While historically surface water flooding was the result of saturated soil and insufficient drainage capacity, the accelerating impacts of climate change and the increase in non-permeable surfaces in a denser built environment will likely exacerbate the effects of surface water flooding in the borough. - 6.2.21.
+Groundwater flooding, which occurs when the water table reaches the surface, is not presently identified as an area of significant concern for Lewisham. - 6.2.22.
 The Borough also has a mix of separate and combined sewer systems.
 Sewer flooding arises when surface water enters the system via misconnection, or where the capacity of the sewer system is exceeded.
 This can result in contaminated water being discharged at the surface or into other adjoining water catchments.
-Sewer flooding has been previously recorded in the Lewisham, with particular issues recorded in Catford South and Hither Green. - 6.2.18.
-There are a number of formal flood defences built to reduce flood risk from Main River (under the Environment Agency's jurisdiction) within the Borough including: - Flood walls along The River Thames; - Flood walls along The River Ravensbourne and the River Quaggy;

-- Embankments along the River Quaggy and the River Ravensbourne; and - High ground/bunds following most of the Ravensbourne River and the River Pool. - 6.2.19.
+Sewer flooding has been previously recorded in the Lewisham, with particular issues recorded in Catford South and Hither Green. - 6.2.23.
+There are a number of formal flood defences built to reduce flood risk from Main River (under the Environment Agency's jurisdiction) within the Borough including: - Flood walls along The River Thames; - Flood walls along The River Ravensbourne and the River Quaggy; - Embankments along the River Quaggy and the River Ravensbourne; and - High ground/bunds following most of the Ravensbourne River and the River Pool. - 6.2.24.
 A number of informal flood defences also exist in the form of wharfs, embankments and walls built for other purposes, but have a positive impact in reducing flood risk.
-These defences include: - Wharfs along Deptford Creek; - Embankments at Deptford Environmental Centre; - Walls in several buildings and structures along Deptford Creek; - Rail Embankments in Lewisham Town Centre; and - Rail Embankments near Grove Park Cemetery and Sundridge Park.
+These defences include: - Wharfs along Deptford Creek; - Embankments at Deptford Environmental Centre; - Walls in several buildings and structures along Deptford Creek; - Rail Embankments in Lewisham Town Centre; and

+• Rail Embankments near Grove Park Cemetery and Sundridge Park.